wagenadl/leechem/README.md

 Accesses the Electron Microscopy (EM) as well as the Voltage Sensitive Dye (VSD) data, allows for visualization and data analysis:

-+ Retrieval: Functions defined in the *sbemdb* class allow for retrieval of the EM reconstructions.
++ **Retrieval**: Functions defined in the *sbemdb* class allow for retrieval of the EM reconstructions.
 The functions defined here allow for instance for the retrieval of the coordinates of the neurites and the synapses.

-+ Analysis: The jupyter notebook *Clustering_synapses* runs the clustering analysis.
++ **Analysis**: The jupyter notebook *Clustering_synapses* runs the clustering analysis.
 With the coordinates of synapses as an input, the notebook outputs the membership of synapses to clusters based on a hierarchical clustering approach.

-+ Visualization: The jupyter notebook *Visualization_DE3R* provides an example of the visualization of the neurites of the DE-3R motorneuron and synapses of its presynaptic partners on its neurites.
++ **Visualization**: The jupyter notebook *Visualization_DE3R* provides an example of the visualization of the neurites of the DE-3R motorneuron and synapses of its presynaptic partners on its neurites.
 The jupyter notebook *Visualization_Clusters* illustrates synaptic clusters and their functional properties.